Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Fewer Stakes

-Overall since you aren’t having to also stake out a rainfly you can further reduce your stakes to set up or tear down and can save a bit of effort overall.
+Overall, since you don’t have to stake out a rainfly, you can further reduce your stakes to set up or tear down and save some effort.

 Can Be Cheaper

-Many single-wall tents can be much cheaper than the dual-wall versions since they have fewer materials and less work which can convert directly into savings on the wallet.
+Many single-wall tents can be much cheaper than the dual-wall versions since they have fewer materials and less work, which can convert directly into savings in the wallet.

 Tub Area Less Chance to Get Wet During Setup

-In addition to the benefits of a nice lightweight, single-wall tent there are definitely some issues with them that for many could be game-breakers to your enjoyment.
+In addition to the benefits of a nice lightweight, single-wall tent, there are some issues with them that, for many, could be game-breakers to your enjoyment.

 Internal Condensation

 This is a big issue for many, especially if you are on a rainy or humid trek.
-Internal condensation builds up on the inside of the single wall and any bumps or the impact of something like rainfall can dislodge them onto your gear or you.
+Internal condensation builds up inside the single wall, and any bumps or the impact of rainfall can dislodge them onto your gear or you.

 Can Be Expensive

-For many tents, a single wall setup can be cheaper, but with many of the cottage gear companies creating newer tents from super lightweight materials, like DCF or otherwise known as Dyneema, these prices can be incredibly steep.
+For many tents, a single wall setup can be cheaper, but with many of the cottage gear companies creating newer tents from super lightweight materials, like DCF, otherwise known as Dyneema, these prices can be incredibly steep.

-Many DCF single-wall tents will go for $500 or more, the material makes for a nearly perfect rainproof outer wall while being incredibly lightweight and easy to pack meaning you will pay heavily for each ounce dropped.
+Many DCF single-wall tents will go for $500 or more.
+The material makes for a nearly perfect rainproof outer wall while incredibly lightweight and easy to pack, meaning you will pay heavily for each ounce dropped.

 Cold and Drafty

-With most single-wall tents the only way to combat this is to try to get the height as low as possible to keep the tent walls near to the ground to provide fewer draft issues.
+With most single-wall tents, the only way to combat this is to get the height as low as possible to keep the tent walls near the ground to provide fewer draft issues.

 Difficult to Pitch Without Practice

-Many find their first time attempting to pitch single wall tents as a painful experience as you need to frequently have an order to the operations.
-For some tents, you want to peg out the corners first before adding trekking poles to build out the main body of your setup.
+Many find their first time attempting to pitch single wall tents a painful experience as you need to have an order to the operations frequently.
+For some tents, you want to peg out the corners before adding trekking poles to build out the main body of your setup.

-This shouldn’t be much of an issue if you make sure to go through some trial setups at home where you can tweak and adjust your setup to maximize your speed and ability with the tent.
+This shouldn’t be much of an issue if you go through some trial setups at home where you can tweak and adjust your setup to maximize your speed and ability with the tent.

 No Views

-Single wall tents provide no way to open up and see the stars or night sky, you are limited in your views, typically to the doorways only which can mean missing out on amazing views offered in the wild.
+Single-wall tents provide no way to open up and see the stars or night sky.
+You are limited in your views, typically to the doorways only, which can mean missing out on amazing views in the wild.

 Less Space / Minimalistic